corcorana/restingIAF/iaf_short.md

 One promising approach to spectral peak quantification exploits iterative curve-fitting techniques to parameterise the statistical properties of the PSD [@chiang2008; @lodder2011].
 The practical advantages of such methods is clearly evident from their application to large $n$ datasets [e.g., @chiang2011; @van_albada2013], while comparison of Lodder and Putten's [-@lodder2011] algorithm with subjectively-assessed PAF estimates indicated a high degree of agreement.
 It is puzzling then why such methods have not been taken up more widely in the IAF literature [cf. @haegens2014, for a notable exception].
-One possibility is that investigators are generally unaware of such techniques, given that they have mostly been applied in the domain of spectral modeling [indeed, neither @goljahani2012, nor @bazanova2014, mention the existence of these methods in their reviews of IAF estimators].
+One possibility is that investigators are generally unaware of such techniques, given that they have mostly been applied in the domain of spectral modeling [indeed, neither Goljahani et al., -@goljahani2012; nor Bazanova and Vernon, -@bazanova2014, mention the existence of these methods in their reviews of IAF estimators].
 Alternatively, investigators may be put off by the practical burden involved in accessing these programmes (which we have not been able to locate publically), and integrating them within their existing analysis pipelines (which may not be compatible such algorithms).
 We suggest that one of the critical steps towards achieving a more widespread adoption of automated IAF estimation routines is to make these tools as openly available as possible, in formats that are easily assimilated within popular methods of EEG data analysis.